 Passive Voice and Active VoicePassive Voice (Why It is Evil and How to Recognize It.)
 Two "voices" occur in English grammar: active voice and passive voice.
-(A) The boy hit the ball.
+The difference is subtle at first, but it's easy to master once the grammarian understands the basics.
+Examine the subject and the main verb in the two sentences below: (A) The boy hit the ball.
 In sentence A, we might ask ourselves, what does the hitting?
 In sentence B, we might ask ourselves what is the subject?
 Note: Sometimes the passive voice sentence is necessary when the speaker wants to hide the agent or obscure what occurs.
 In most other cases, it is better rhetoric to use active voice.
 (1) Active voice sentences are often more concise than passive voice.
 The fighter punched Ali and dodged the uppercut.
 (2) Passive voice requires more "weak" words.
 The airplane was flown to Bermuda (by the pilot).
 To be verbs and the prepositions do not add much to the sentence in terms of color.
 The pilot flew the airplane to Bermuda.
 My car has been driven to Dallas.

 ESL Conjunctions Wheel of Fortune GameESL Interactive Fun Games Here we have the games carefully laid out for you.
 Follow the links to browse the variety of games offered.
 This is only the directory for interactive games and exercises.
 Our ESL fun games here include : Snakes and Ladders, Hangman, Spelling games, Wheel of Fortune, TV Games(Betting Game), Mazes, Memory Games, Matching exercises, Sequencing exercises, Picture Quizzes, Catch it and more.
 Grammar Games & Interactive Exercises - Click Here!
 Games for Practising Grammar: Present simple/present progressive games, past tense games, present perfect games, comparative/Superlatives and more...
 Vocabulary Games & Interactive Exercises - Click Here!
 Games for practising English vocabulary: Lots of games by topics and game types Pronunciation Games & Interactive Exercises - Click Here!
 Games to practice English pronunciation, phonetics and phonics.
 Reading/Spelling Games & Interactive Exercises - Click Here!
 Games and exercises to practice reading, spelling and lexis